There are a few unique places which I visited when traveling and working on the road.

 What are your thoughts on the future of remote working?
 Do you think this trend will grow and companies will focus even more on remote workers?
 Or maybe if you want to travel full time you should rather choose a freelance business or own a company?

 Carlos: Remote working is definitely the future.
-More and more people want to work from the place that makes them happy and not to waste their time commuting.
+More and more people want to work from a place that makes them happy and not to waste their time commuting.
 Being a freelancer or having your own business make it easier, but every year there are more remote-friendly companies that want to work with the best professionals in their fields, no matter where they’re based.

 What are your plans for the near future?
 Have you already found such a place?

 Carlos: I'll visit the Balkans soon.
-It’s a quite unknown part of Europe with a lot of beautiful places to discover.
+It’s quite an unknown part of Europe with a lot of beautiful places to discover.
 I don’t usually travel for many months.
 I’d rather come to my home base.
 So I’ll be back to Gran Canaria for the winter.
 This island is my home, where I have family and many friends.
 I love to come back on Gran Canaria when the weather is getting cold and days are darker in the north.

 Carlos Hernández Medina is a founder of Quaderno, an online service company supporting the idea of working remotely.
 He's also a founder of The Sandbox, a coworking space in Las Palmas de Gran Canaria.
 Internet guy with more than several years of experience in software development.
 Traveler and explorer.
 Tea Lover.
 He believes in creativity and simplicity.